Joie Paré AFC

 My first true painting was “What Was”, (the stellar’s jay on the totem pole).
 I completed several more over a two year period including Shadow and Light, Homecoming Wren, Autumn Blue, Threes a Crowd, Sunset Spirit, Plains Master, Fresh Tracks and a few others.
 I have always been very inspired by artists such as Robert Bateman, Terry Isaac, Carl Brenders and Daniel Smith to name a few.
 Studying their work and working out techniques by studying the brush strokes and compositions.
 In 2017, I sent an inquiry to Robert Bateman asking for a critique.
 I was asked to send some photos of my work and he personally called me one morning and he went over some of my paintings with me.
 He gave me some very flattering compliments on my skill and ability.
 Using words like “masterful” and “exquisite” and even saying that I paint like he does.
 I just about fainted at such compliments.
 He was shocked to learn that I had only been painting for two years and with no formal training other than my drawing classes.
 He also gave me some very helpful tips and suggestions that along with improving my paintings but adding to my confidence as well.

-I have continued to paint in the winter season in my home studio in my cabin in the woods.
-I gather ideas and photos of subjects and areas I want to paint.
-I hunt in the fall, but find I spend as much time looking for good photo ops as I do game.
+I prefer to paint in the winter season in my home studio in my cabin in the woods.
+I gather ideas and photos of subjects and areas I want to paint when I hunt in the fall and fish in the spring and summer but find I spend as much time looking for good photo ops as I do game or fish.
 I always paint from my own photos and living in these wild places and exploring the back country gives me an endless supply of references.
 Hunting has also taught me the behaviours and patterns of the animals and places I paint.
 Allowing me to better understand how all species live and grow, in turn I can create a better more accurate painting.
 There is such diversity of wildness within a hundred kilometres from my front door.
 High alpine forest and steep rocky mountain slopes, lush river valleys full of green and life, lakes and waterfalls.
 Secret canyons and small hidden mountain lakes and hot, dry, arid dessert.
 All giving a plethora of adventure in search of my next work of art.

 When I start a painting, I have a somewhat completed picture in my mind, wether it be a scene or subject I have come across in my travels or simply an idea of something I have dreamed up.
 I prefer to paint large paintings.
 They are a challenge and the more time I spend on a piece, the more passion goes into it.
 When I’m deep into a painting, the whole process is almost consuming.
 I listen to my favourite music or a podcast on something that really peeks my interest and can spend hours in my own world.
 Hours can pass and I hardly notice.
 Painting has become my centre.
 It helps me focus and calms me.